-Glossier’s trademark application for registration for its use of a specific shade of pink on a bubble-wrap lined pouch is faring pretty well before the U.S. Patent and Trademark Office.
+Glossier’s trademark application for registration for its use of a specific shade of pink on a bubble-wrap lined pouch in connection with the sale of cosmetics is faring pretty well before the U.S. Patent and Trademark Office.
 After overcoming some initial pushback from the national trademark body on the basis of functionality and distinctiveness (or better yet, the potential lack of distinctiveness), the 5-year old beauty startup’s application has gotten the go-ahead to be published for opposition, the next stage in the pre-registration process, which is relatively remarkable, in itself, given the rights at stake and the young age of the millennial-centric beauty brand.

 In the midst of the ongoing pre-registration process for Glossier’s pink pouch, the application for which was filed back in May 2019 and which asserts rights in “the claimed color pink as applied to bags featuring lining of translucent circular air bubbles and a zipper closure,” another beauty brand has taken to using a pink pouch of its own, thereby, revealing some of the potential legal squabbles that Glossier has on its hands, and also shedding light on the power of the pouch to indicate the Glossier brand (and thus, tempt others adopt similar packaging of their own).